openSUSE/news-o-o/_posts/2012-08-24-hackweek-8-at-suse.markdown

   * Uwe Gansert [worked on making it easier to manage and provision new systems with SUSE Manager](http://suse.gansert.net/?p=542).
 Among other things, this works by creating a basic PXE image which just registers the machine & its hardware profile with SUSE Manager.

-  * [FrÃ©dÃ©ric Crozat worked on dracut](http://blog.crozat.net/2012/07/my-hackweek8-project-dracut.html), a future replacement for the three mkinitrd implementations we have in openSUSE.
+  * [Frédéric Crozat worked on dracut](http://blog.crozat.net/2012/07/my-hackweek8-project-dracut.html), a future replacement for the three mkinitrd implementations we have in openSUSE.
 He got the package cleaned up, some features put upstream and fixed integration bugs in openSUSE.

-  * Michal ÄŒihaÅ™ used hackweek to get [weblate](http://weblate.org/) to a 1.2 release with new features and much improved stability and performance.
+  * Michal Ìihař used hackweek to get [weblate](http://weblate.org/) to a 1.2 release with new features and much improved stability and performance.

   * Michal Vyskocil worked on [optimizing boot time of openSUSE](http://lizards.opensuse.org/2012/07/31/optimizing-a-boot-time-aka-2-second-boot-part-2/) and got a few changes to speed things up in openSUSE Factory.